 - Contact mics x 2 on 2m cable

-- RODE VideoMic Pro (super cardioid) with 5m cable for use with the RODE Rec app on my phone
+- RØDE VideoMic Pro (super cardioid) with 5m cable for use with the RODE Rec app on my phone

-If I could add two more mics, it’d be a DPA 4060 stereo kit (they’re pretty pricey), and a stereo parabolic mic set-up (such as Telinga)…the latter being just a little harder to transport when you’re trying to keep a lid on the baggage allowances for overseas travel.
+The lav mics were the last purchase as the DPA 4060 stereo kit I’d ideally have liked was just a bit too pricey for the project budget.
+The only other mic I’d love to have at this stage is a stereo parabolic mic set-up (such as Telinga)…a little harder to transport when you’re trying to keep a lid on the baggage allowances for overseas travel.

 Now to play